JonathanWilbur/mueller-report/volume1.md

 investigators about, inter alia, the nature and timing of his interactions with Joseph Mifsud, the professor who told Papadopoulos that the Russians had dirt on candidate Clinton in the form of thousands of emails.
 Former Trump organization attorney Michael Cohen pleaded guilty to making false statements to congress about the Trump Moscow project.
-Manafort lied to the Office and the grand jury concerning his interactions and communications with Konstantin Kilimnik about Trump campaign polling data and a peace plan for Ukraine.
+**\[ REDACTED: Harm to Ongoing Matter \]** And in February 2019, the U.S. District Court for the District of Columbia found that Manafort lied to the Office and the grand jury concerning his interactions and communications with Konstantin Kilimnik about Trump campaign polling data and a peace plan for Ukraine.

 ---